Togusa09/Togusa09.github.io/_posts/2017-10-4-Custom-Umbraco-Backoffice-Pages.md

 title: Customising the Umbraco Backoffice
 ---

-This post will go through the setup of custom backoffice pages in Umbraco 7, as well as adding Autofac and Serilog
+This post will go through the setup of custom backoffice pages in Umbraco 7, as well as adding Autofac and Serilog.

+This is a long post, and I was able to get the time needed to write it using Professional Development time provided the company I work for, [Readify](https://www.readify.net).
+To find out more about the career opportunities and benefits they offer, see [join.readify.net](https://join.readify.net/)

 # Umbraco Project Setup

-The process of creating an new umbraco instance is documented in the official docs at https://our.umbraco.org/documentation/getting-started/setup/install/install-umbraco-with-nuget
+The process of creating an new Umbraco instance is explained in the [official documentation](https://our.umbraco.org/documentation/getting-started/setup/install/install-umbraco-with-nuget)
 For this post, I am using version 7.5.14.

 All the code from this example can be found on my [GitHub](https://github.com/Togusa09/UmbracoBackofficeSample)